Amibara (woreda): Agriculture

-Commercial agricultural activity in Amibara began before the Italian invasion, when a German-Ethiopian named David Hall operated a farm at Melka Were.
+Commercial agricultural activity in Amibara began before the Italian invasion, when a German-Ethiopian named David Hall operated a farm at Melka Werer.

 A local tradition is that a foreigner in this woreda introduced the invasive species Prosopis juliflora to the Afar Region in 1988.
 Although the original intent was to combat erosion, the species has come to dominate at least 15 square kilometers of land in Amibara, endangering 11 species of trees, 6 shrubs, and 6 grass, all of which the local pastoralists, as well as native wildlife, depend on.
 This weed has also made growing cotton, an important cash crop, more difficult In response to this threat, FARM-Africa has helped local inhabitants to organize themselves to eradicate Prosopis from 280 hectares in the Region, as well as build three pod-crushing mills in Amibara and Gewane woredas.

-A sample enumeration performed by the CSA in 2001 interviewed 9979 farmers in this woreda, who held an average of 0.2 hectares of land.
-Of the 1.75 square kilometers of private land surveyed, 68.81% was under cultivation; returns for other uses of land was missing.
-For the land under cultivation in this woreda, 180 hectares was planted in vegetables, 3 in sugar cane, 96 in root crops, 146 in fruit trees like lemons and oranges, and 144.94 in bananas; the returns for cereals and pulses is missing.
+A sample enumeration performed by the CSA in 2001 interviewed 9979 farmers in this woreda, who held an average of 0.2 hectares (0.5 acres) of land.
+Of the 1.75 square kilometers (0.66 square miles) of private land surveyed, 68.81% was under cultivation; returns for other uses of land was missing.
+For the land under cultivation in this woreda, 180 hectares (445 acres) was planted in vegetables, 3 hectares (7.4 acres) in sugar cane, 96 hectares (237 acres) in root crops, 146 hectares (361 acres) in fruit trees like lemons and oranges, and 144.94 hectares (358.15 acres) in bananas; the returns for cereals and pulses is missing.

 10.37% of the farmers both raise crops and livestock, while 1.7% only grow crops and 94.7% only raise livestock.
 Details about land tenure is missing.